 Either way, following these three steps would get you closer to your best self.

-For example, for me, sleep is essential (I have learned I need at least 7 hours of sleep).
-However, there are times when my waking and sleeping time ‘slip’.
+For example, for me, sleep is essential (I have learned I need at least seven hours of sleep).
+However, there are times when my waking and sleeping time slip.
 So I’d benefit with having that one person who’d be constantly checking on me in that area.

-An example given by Charlie Houpert when he mentioned the guys from MTV’s ‘The Buried Life’ (Ben Nemtin, Dave Lingwood, Duncan Penn and Jonnie Penn) were able to successfully play basketball with Barack Obama by just walking around the streets of DC talking to as many people as they could which eventually led them one contact after another until they were at a court with Obama.
+An example given by Charlie Houpert when he mentioned the guys from MTV’s “The Buried Life” (Ben Nemtin, Dave Lingwood, Duncan Penn and Jonnie Penn) were able to successfully play basketball with Barack Obama by just walking around the streets of D.C. talking to as many people as they could which eventually led them one contact after another until they were at a court with Obama.
 Isn’t our network a reflection of our net worth?
-Even if you instantly don’t get a hit within your network, there may be a possibility of an introduction (‘your guy knows a guy’)
+Even if you instantly don’t get a hit within your network, there may be a possibility of an introduction (“your guy knows a guy”).

 3.)
 Keep working on yourself in the meantime

 No accountability partner yet?
 That’s OK.
 Keep finding ways how you can get that 1% progress.
 For me it is to keep track of my sleeping and waking time so my mind would be constantly reminded that two hours from now is sleeping time.
 (After a number of tests — and wishful thinking — I’ve realised that the sleeping waking time that would be a lot easier for me to handle would be 11 p.m./6 a.m.)